defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 - **Gas Implications**: Storing a non-zero value in an empty slot costs significantly more (20,000 gas pre-London adjustments) than updating a slot from non-zero to another non-zero.
 - **Memory vs. Storage**: If a contract just needs data during execution, storing it in **memory** is cheaper.
 But for cross-transaction persistence, you need **storage**.

-For a deeper discussion of how these operations are priced, see the Appendix G in the _Yellow Paper_ or [learnevm's Working with Memory and Storage.](https://learnevm.com/chapters/evm/memory)
+For a deeper discussion of how these operations are priced, see Appendix G in the _Yellow Paper_ or [learnevm's Working with Memory and Storage](https://learnevm.com/chapters/evm/memory)

 This was a short introduction, we encorage you to read https://cypherpunks-core.github.io/ethereumbook/13evm.html and the references that have been attached.